rosbache/multiImageTextOverlay/README.md

 - **Consistent branding**: Apply the same header to all images in a batch
 - **Command-line or config**: Set via `--project-info` flag or `PROJECT_INFO` in config.py

+### GPS Correction Workflow
+- **Interactive correction**: Move image positions in the web map before processing
+- **Selective application**: Process either all loaded images or only a selected subset
+- **Persistent fixes**: Corrected GPS coordinates are written back to the source EXIF data when processing starts
+- **CLI alternative**: Apply the same kind of correction through `--overrides` with a JSON file

 ### Multiprocessing
-The tool automatically uses up to 6 CPU cores for parallel processing of images, significantly speeding up batch operations.
-You can adjust this with the `--workers` option.
+The tool can process images in parallel using a configurable worker count.
+You can adjust this with the `--workers` option or by changing `MAX_WORKERS` in `config.py`.

 ### EXIF Preservation
 Original EXIF metadata is preserved in processed images, including camera settings, GPS data, and timestamps.

 ### File Collision Handling
+- **overwrite** (default): Replaces existing files
-- **rename** (default): Adds a counter suffix to avoid overwriting (e.g., image_1.jpg, image_2.jpg)
+- **rename**: Adds a counter suffix to avoid overwriting (e.g., image_1.jpg, image_2.jpg)
 - **skip**: Skips processing if output file already exists
-- **overwrite**: Replaces existing files

 ### Logging
 - Console logging with INFO level by default